khou22/khou22.github.io/_posts/2017-11-05-slate-taking-my-first-solo-ios-app-from-rd-to-full-scale-product.md

 <br class="post-line-break">

 I've built upwards of 20 or 30 coding projects to varying degrees, but Slate is definitely one of my most polished products.
 It gives me immense satisfaction and joy seeing people from all around the world using my app and even sharing it with their friends that I'll never actually meet.
 It's that knowledge that someone out in the world is touching my work — the thousands of lines of code that I carefully crafted — that is truly the fire that keeps me doing what I love: building for others.
 I can't deny that I love coding for the sake of coding, but I believe a solution to a challenge can only be great, if there's someone out there who gets to appreciate it.

+### Acknowledgements
+I'd like to thank my family and friends for their love and support during Slate's development.
+To everyone who beta tested, gave feedback, and rated/reviewed — I give you a huge thank you.
+You keep me doing what I do and I can't be more appreciative.

+The GIFs in this blog post were created on [ezgif.com](https://ezgif.com).